 A permit is mandated by the local administration of Uttarkashi for all trek or adventure operators.
-The entry into the Gangotri National Park is allowed only if one has a copy of the entry permit authorized by office of the director of Gangotri National Park at Uttarkashi.
+Entry into the Gangotri National Park is allowed only if one has a copy of the entry permit authorized by office of the director of Gangotri National Park at Uttarkashi.
 Our Auden’s Col trek cost includes charges incurred for obtaining the permits.

-Auden’s Col Route
+Auden’s Col Trek Route

 First, we would take a side trip to visit Kedartal at a height of 4,780 meters.
 Then we would climb atop Patangani Dhar (4,900 meters) to get down into Rudragaira valley which provides access to Auden’s Col. Auden’s Col at 5490 meters above the sea level, is nestled between Gangotri and Jogin mountain ranges.

 From Chowki we would take a left turn upwards and reach Mayali Pass (5,050 meters) in the next two days, and then camp next to Vasuki Tal.
-From there we would descend down to Kedarnath shrine and get back into civilization.
+From there we would descend to the Kedarnath shrine and get back into civilization.